Nutrition check-ins

 Nutrition check-ins, workout accountability, and supplement risk scanning — designed to support your program’s standards without replacing compliance staff.

-Always approve with your compliance and medical staff.
+Always confirm with your compliance and medical staff before consuming any product.

 Easy for athletes to use, quick for staff to review.
 Everything stays organized by athlete, team, and date.